-Sponsorship helps families by assisting them with school fees, which allows them to pay for other expenses.
-Sponsored students receive a school uniform and scholastic materials.
-They are encouraged to attend monthly Center Days, where they enjoy a meal, play games, and hear about Christ, as well as an annual Christian camp.
-Sponsorship additionally covers basic medical needs that fall outside of government-sponsored insurance, so sponsored students have a greater access to health care.
+Sponsorship helps families by assisting them with school fees, which allows them to materials.
+They are encouraged to attend monthly Center Days, where they enjoy a meal, play games, and hear about Christ, as well as an annual Christian camp. government-sponsored insurance, so sponsored students have a greater access to health care.
 By coming alongside a student and their family through sponsorship and prayer, you help transform lives in an entire community.